Search the VMware Knowledge Base (KB)

 NSX Edge fails to send OSPF Hello-packets when IGMP snooping is enabled on vSphere Distributed switch due to which OSPF adjacency goes down.

-In an environment with Nutanix NFS storage, the secondary FT virtual machine fails to take over when the primary FT virtual machine is down.
-After you apply this patch, you can configure the RenameRPCTimeout parameter by running the following command:
+In an environment with Nutanix NFS storage, the secondary Fault Tolerance VM fails to take over when the primary Fault Tolerance VM is down.
+The issue occurs when an ESXi host does not receive a response of a CREATE call within a timeout period.
+After you apply this patch, you can configure the CreateRPCTimeout parameter by running the following command:

-Note: As the host profile does not capture the RenameRPCTimeout parameter, the value of RenameRPCTimeout is not persistent in stateless environments.
+Note: As the host profile does not capture the CreateRPCTimeout parameter, the value of CreateRPCTimeout is not persistent in stateless environments.

 A virtual machine might get killed with signal 9 when the BufferCacheAlloc causes the VMX thread to wait, and the watchdog detects the condition and kills the thread.
 An error message similar to the following is logged in the vmkernel.log file: